AlbumEasy - Introduction

 Click to expand

 by drawing and positioning boxes with a mouse can be a fairly time consuming process.
-So instead, while looker for an alternative I came
+So instead, while looking for an alternative, I came

 Click for PDF